Groot-23/Skywars/README.md

 ```
 /swset refillTime <time>
 ```
-*time* can bb given in seconds and the format *minutes:seconds*.
+*time* can be given in seconds and the format *minutes:seconds*.
 E.g. 145 and 2:25 are the same

-### 2. dynamic and persistent lobbies
+### 2. dynamic and persistent game worlds

 The worlds you actually play in are either created dynamically (if they are needed) or they are persistent.
-Persistent game lobbies are always stored on disk while dynamic ones will be deleted after the game is over.
-Therefore, persistent lobbies have the advantage that they don't need to be copied and deleted when starting a new game.
+Persistent game worlds are always stored on disk while dynamic ones will be deleted after the game is over.
+Therefore, persistent worlds have the advantage that they don't need to be copied and deleted when starting a new game.
 However they may need unused disk space.
 Let's say you have 10 persistent lobbies and only 2 of them are used currently.
 So there are 8 unused worlds which may need 10 MB each.

-You can set the amount of persistent lobbies (which will always be stored on disk) with the command
+You can set the amount of persistent worlds (which will always be stored on disk) with the command
 ```
 /swset persistentLobbies <count>
 ```